How to use Input Parameters in SQL Stored Procedure?. Or How to use Input Parameters in Select, Insert, and Update Stored Procedures with example.

 Input Parameters in SQL Stored Procedure Select Statement

 In this example, we will show you how to use the Input Parameters in Select Stored procedures.
-Please refer to Select Stored Procedure article to understand how to write Select statement inside a stored procedure.
+Please refer to the Select Stored Procedure article to understand how to write a Select statement inside a stored procedure.

--- Example for Stored Procedure with Input Parameters CREATE PROCEDURE spGetEmployeeDetails @Occupation VARCHAR(50) AS BEGIN SET NOCOUNT ON; SELECT [FirstName] + ' ' + [LastName] AS [Full Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[HireDate] FROM [EmployeeDuplicates] WHERE [Occupation] = @Occupation END
+CREATE PROCEDURE spGetEmployeeDetails @Occupation VARCHAR(50) AS BEGIN SET NOCOUNT ON; SELECT [FirstName] + ' ' + [LastName] AS [Full Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[HireDate] FROM [EmployeeDuplicates] WHERE [Occupation] = @Occupation END

 Messages